 Ceramic slurries with high permeability cast quickly.
 Knowing how quickly is important in manufacture.
-Slurries with more fine clay particles are less permeable (but also less plastic and of lower dry strength).
+Slurries with more fine clay particles are less permeable (but also more plastic and of higher dry strength).
 Testing equipment measures it as Bariod Permeability.
 This is done in a small pressure vessel with a filter membrane and outlet.
 After pressurizing for a set time the slip is drained and the filter clay examined (weighed, thickness measured).

 Texas talc (left) quickly absorbs all the water poured on it.
 Montana talc (right) resists whetting of the particles much more, the water is just sitting on top and has not penetrated at all.

 Plainsman A2.
 In spite of three times the normal rain fall this summer, its natural high impermeability made it shed almost all of the water.
 But there is a back story.
 When mined this clay was quite wet, about 10% moisture - some of the lumps were 100 lbs!
 The outer ones dried over a period of weeks and, in the process, fractured down to the inch-size you see here.
 But the inner section of the pile took years to dry out.
 By now it has broken down so fine that a completely dry sample put into water will slake in minutes to produce a smooth slurry.

 A fine particled highly plastic secondary clay used mainly to impart plasticity to clay and porcelain bodies and to suspend glaze, slips and engobe slurries.